 - Microsoft Azure Sentinel: Microsoft has published recommended content to Azure Sentinel that should be used to monitor for indicators of compromise.

-Finally, the Solorigate Resource Center, which Microsoft keeps updated with their latest information, can be found here.
+Finally, the Solorigate Resource Center, which Microsoft keeps updated with their latest information.

 Regulatory Compliance Impact on SolarWinds Incident